 ‘Values’ in our school

 We are a values-based school.
-Our school value this Autumn term is ‘Kindness’.
+Our school value this Autumn term is ‘Creativity’.

 The children eat their lunch in the main hall at 11.45, along with the other children from EYFS.
-Please remember to cut grapes in half (or smaller) as whole grapes are a dangerous choking hazard.
-We are a ‘nut free’ school as several children have serious allergies so please remember this when packing your child’s lunch.
+Your child can choose from a packed lunch or a cooked school dinner (this costs £2.10).
+If packing your child’s lunch, please remember to cut grapes in half (or smaller) as whole grapes are a dangerous choking hazard.
+We are a ‘nut free’ school.

 We sing familiar nursery rhymes daily and teach new songs and rhymes that tie in with seasonal or other activities and celebrations.
 The children are learning:

 Incy Wincy SpiderHickory Dickory DockOld MacDonald Had a FarmBaa Baa Black SheepHumpty DumptyIf you are unsure about the words or tunes you could have a look at Mr Tumble on Youtube!